ucdavisdatalab/workshop_research_computing/installing_software/chapters/01_installing-software.md

   clusters and cloud computing services, even switching hardware environments can be relatively easy.

+* Specifying a required software environment, with versions, can make it easier to collaborate on, distribute, revisit, and reproduce research projects.
+  Differences in environment can cause major errors or subtle bugs.

 * Inspecting the computing environment is the first step to diagnosing most computing problems.
 If you ask someone for help, they'll likely want to know which hardware, software, and settings you're using.

-This chapter focuses on software environments and settings, because configuring these is often the first thing you'll need to do, and because it's not always possible to choose your hardware environment.
+In a high-level programming language like R or Python, details of the hardware are mostly hidden away.
+That is, hardware has limited influence on how you write code (with exceptions for a few specific use cases, such as GPU computing).
+Hardware affects how quickly your code runs, but usually not the final result.
+For many research computing projects, hardware is less of a concern than software, so this chapter focuses on software environments.

 <!--
 Chapter 4 addresses ways to choose the hardware environment on compute clusters and cloud computing services.
--->

 ---

-In a high-level programming language like Python, details of the hardware are mostly hidden away.
-That is, hardware has little to no impact on how you write Python code, with the exception of a few specific applications such as GPU computing.
-Hardware may affect how quickly your Python code runs, but usually not the final result.
-As a consequence, for Python projects (and many scientific computing projects in general) the hardware environment is generally less of a concern than the software environment.

 One of the major advantages of Python over other programming languages is the massive number of packages developed and published by members the community.
 As